How to Recommit to your calendar

-Does your calendar reflect that it is the busiest time of year?
+Does your calendar reflect that you are in control?
 Does it have notes written all over it?
-With all the extra events happening at this time of year (holidays, graduations, vacations) it may be the ideal time to recommit to however you schedule your time and activities.
+With all the extra events happening, it may be the ideal time to recommit to however you schedule your time and activities.

-One thing I like about using an electronic calendar is that I can switch between daily, weekly and monthly view.
-What I have found is that I focus more on each task at hand if I am looking at the daily view, while still being able to change to the weekly view for planning.
+One thing I like about using an electronic calendar is that I can switch between daily, weekly and monthly views.
+In addition, what I have found is that I focus more on each task at hand if I am looking at the daily view, while still being able to change to the weekly view for planning.

 How do you keep your schedule?
 What is the best calendar tip you have?
 How often do you “recommit” to the system you use?